 Needs, Conditions, or Circumstances: ELA CAASPP scores from 2022 confirm the need for increased proficiency in reading and access to technology.
-ELA CAASPP scores for all students were 93.8 points below standard, low income students were 96.5 points below standard, and English Language Learners performed 111.2 points below standard.
-Local reading benchmarks (STAR) indicate that 35% of all students were reading at grade level, 31% of low-income students were reading at grade level, and 21% of English Language Learners were reading at grade level.
+ELA CAASPP scores for all students were 93.8 points below standard, low income students were 96.5 points below standard, and English Language Learners performed points below standard.
+Local reading benchmarks (iReady) indicate that of all students were reading at grade level, % of low-income students were reading at grade level, and % of English Language Learners were reading at grade level.

 Purpose: Due to resource inequities, Mojave River Academy will provide a 1:1 chromebook program for students and hot spots in order to ensure reliable internet connectivity.
 There are many students at Mojave River Academy experiences unreliable internet connection, and there is a low number of students who have access to devices.
 This action will provide increased opportunities and will help close the digital divide for our low-income and English Language Learners.
 Students will have access to technology to support their learning in literacy through digital curriculum.

 2023-24 Local Control and Accountability Plan for Mojave River Academy School District Page 46 of 78 Grande has a blended learning model, and access to technology will promote equity.
 Access to technology and internet access will assist students in accessing their virtual curriculum at school and home.
 Students will have access to Accelerated reading, core ELA curriculum with leveled readers, EPIC reading, and BrainPOP.
 It is our hope that these programs will support growth in literacy.
 "When technology is involved, students are far more active in the learning process and the various ways of demonstrating their learning (Darling-Hammond et al., 2014; Ertmer et al., 2012; Matzen & Edmonds, 2007).

 Student reading scores have improved from the 2021-2022 school year to the 2022-2023 school year.
-19% of all students are reading at grade level, by maintaining a 1:1 program for students.
+There was an increase of % of students reading at grade level, % of EL students, and the low-income students %.
+Measurement of Effectiveness: Effectiveness will be measured by STAR reading scores and ELA CAASPP scores.
+It will also be measured by maintaining a 1:1 program for students.
 This data will be stored in the district's student information system.